Adok6/final/README.md

 # Final project
-Final project repository (motorcycles).
+# Final project repository (motorcycles).
 Pair work by Zhauyr Adilkhan (me) and Yanfuev Riyat (groupmate).
 Project's idea is about motorcycle shop.
+# We connected fake API json server in order to use as a database to exploit our data, for example, users, motorcycle, helmet, jacket, gloves json objects.
+# In our project we did a search tool that connects to the fake API git server and search json objects.